citadeldao/citadel-lib/README.md

 # lib-citadel

-Crypto wallet management module for [Citadel.one](https://app.citadel.one/) client application.
+Crypto wallets management module for [Citadel.one](https://app.citadel.one/) client application.
 Provides a standardized interface for working with wallets of various crypto networks.

 ## Features